Hovik Keuchkerian: Biography

-Born in Beirut, Lebanon to an ethnic Armenian father and a Spanish mother, he moved with his family to Spain at age three, and he was raised in Alpedrete.
+Hovik Keuchkerian Burgui was born in 1972, to an Armenian father and a Spanish mother in Beirut, Lebanon.
+He moved with his family to Spain at age three and was raised in Alpedrete.

 Keuchkerian is a former boxer.
 He became a boxer and was Spanish Heavyweight Champion twice.
-After quitting boxing, he started a new career as a stand-up comedian and writer (he has published four books), the last of them entitled Resiliente.
+After quitting boxing, he started a new career as a stand-up comedian and writer.
+He has published four books, the last of them entitled Resiliente.
 His performance playing a boxing trainer in the 2013 film Scorpion in Love earned him a nomination to the Goya Award for Best New Actor.